controlplaneio/simulator/README.md

 ### Scenarios

-The following scenarios are available:
+While you can write your own, the following scenarios are currently shipped with the simulator:

 <pre>
      container-ambush